memento/RaspiSMS-pyclient/README.md

 A command line tool `raspisms-send` is provided, you can use it this way:

-    $ raspisms-send -u http://URL_TO/RaspiSMS -e ADMIN@EMAIL.DD -p ADMIN_PASSWORD  PHONENUMBER "SMS text" [DATE TIME]
+    $ raspisms-send -u http://URL_TO/RaspiSMS -e ADMIN@EMAIL.DD -p ADMIN_PASSWORD  PHONENUMBER "SMS text" [DATE]

-DATE and TIME are optional but are linked together.
+DATE is optional.
+If you don't put anything, the curent date and time will be chosen.
 For example, if you want to send an sms on July the 27th 2015 at 9:50 P.M.
-(21:46), you'll add 2015-07-27 21:46
+(21:46), you'll add 2015-07-27_21:46 at the end of the command.

 See also `-h` for some help.